Skilled Worker visa Overview and Eligibility

 Your specific eligibility for this visa is subject to the job that you will be doing in the UK.

-You cannot apply for this visa unless you have a confirmed UK job offer.
+You cannot apply for this visa unless you have a confirmed UK job offer and are sponsored by a UK employer with a sponsor licence.

 Skilled Worker visa requirements